holunda-io/camunda-bpm-correlate/docs/user-guide/examples.md

 that the "expected" answer by the flight is received after the "unexpected" response from the hotel is received.
 Therefor, you will see the exception (`MismatchedCorrelationException`) in the log first.

-After this, you can inspect the content of the inbox by calling an endpoint [http://localhost:8080/admin/list-messages/](http://localhost:8080/admin/list-messages/).
+After this, you can inspect the content of the inbox by calling an endpoint [http://localhost:8080/admin/list-messages/](http://localhost:8080/admin/list-messages/), as alternative you might open the Camunda Cockpit and check the messages inside the plugin section `Correlation`.

 ### Axon Events aka using Camunda Platform 7 as Microservice Orchestrator